lkesteloot/unsong/unsong.md

 The man sighed, the sigh of someone who is thoroughly beaten and knows he always will be.

 “I’m sorry,” he repeated to the priest.
 “My name is Vihaan and this is Jalaketu.
 I live over in Boulder.
 Jala lives with his grandmother in Colorado Springs, but he was staying with us for the summer.
 He’s always had problems.
 His mother died in childbirth.
 He’s a good kid, though, I swear.
 We just cannot control him.
-He just…I don’t know.”
+He just...
+I don’t know.”
 He sounded totally humiliated, which under the circumstances Father Ellis supposed was reasonable.

 “Father John Ellis.
-I…How old are you, Jala?
+I...
+How old are you, Jala?
 Eight?”

 “I am almost two.”